-TOM TIP: In your exams when a patient is presenting with possible features of a DVT or PE, ask about risk factors such as periods of immobility, surgery and long haul flights to score extra points from your examiners.
+TOM TIP: In your exams, when a patient presents with possible features of a DVT or PE, ask about risk factors such as periods of immobility, surgery and long-haul flights to score extra points.

-Every patient admitted to hospital should be assessed for their risk of venous thromboembolism (VTE).
-If they at increased risk of VTE they should receive prophylaxis with a low molecular weight heparin such as enoxaparin unless contraindicated.
-Contraindications include active bleeding or existing anticoagulation with warfarin or a NOAC.
-Anti-embolic compression stockings are also used unless contraindicated.
-The main contraindication for compression stockings is significant peripheral arterial disease.
+Every patient admitted to hospital is assessed for their risk of venous thromboembolism (VTE).
+Higher-risk patients receive prophylaxis with low molecular weight heparin (e.g., enoxaparin) unless contraindicated.
+Contraindications include active bleeding or existing anticoagulation with warfarin or a DOAC.

 - Shortness of breath